 The minor shall undergo a psychological evaluation.
-The County Treasurer is authorized to pay \$1800.00 for
+The County Treasurer is authorized to pay \$1800.00 for each psychological evaluation authorized.
+The minor's counsel chooses the following three doctors from the

 Optum Health TERM Team list, in order of preference: PSYCHOLOGIST X, PSYCHOLOGIST Y, PSYCHOLOGIST Z. The doctor is ordered to prepare an evaluation report, including any addenda as necessary, which will be reviewed for quality by the Optum Health TERM Team.
 Such report shall be provided by the Optum Health TERM Team to the minor's counsel.
 After the case is adjudicated, the report shall be provided to the prosecuting attorney and probation officer.